2017 Wichita swatting: Events of December 28

-Reports surfaced that the deadly series of events reportedly began with an online argument over a $1.50 wager in an online match of Call of Duty: WWII on UMG Gaming, which operates online tournaments, including one involving said game.
-Two men, Casey Viner (known by pseudonym Baperizer) and Shane Gaskill (known by pseudonym Miruhcle), fought over friendly fire in the Call of Duty: WWII match, causing them to lose both the match and $1.50 in wagers.
+Reports surfaced that the series of events began with an online argument over a $1.50 wager in an online match of Call of Duty: WWII on UMG Gaming, which operates online video game tournaments.
+Two men, Casey Viner (known by the pseudonym Baperizer) and Shane Gaskill (known by pseudonym Miruhcle), fought over friendly fire in the match, causing them to lose both the match and $1.50 in wagers.
 The two gamers took to Twitter in an argument about the loss.

 Viner threatened to swat Gaskill over the loss.
-Gaskill intentionally gave Viner the wrong address: a place in Wichita where he previously resided with his family, and where he said he would "be waiting".
-Gaskill's family had been evicted in 2016.
+Gaskill intentionally gave Viner the wrong address, a location in Wichita where he previously resided with his family, and where he said he would "be waiting".
+Gaskill's family had been evicted from the address in 2016.
 Viner then contacted Barriss and provided him with the address given to swat Gaskill.
-Finch was not a known gamer and had nothing to do with the Call of Duty match.
+Andrew Finch, the resident of the given address, was not a known gamer and had nothing to do with the Call of Duty match.

-Using voice over IP through the free Wi-Fi provided by a South Los Angeles library, Barriss called the Wichita police department.
+Using voice over IP through the free Wi-Fi provided by a South Los Angeles library, Barriss called the Wichita Police Department.
 Because the call was transferred from Wichita City Hall to 911, the dispatcher believed the call was coming from the Wichita area.
 Barriss, identifying himself as "Brian", claimed that he was at the residence at 1033 West McCormick Street, had fatally shot his father, and was holding family members at gunpoint.
 He asked if police were coming to the house, saying he had already poured gasoline all over the house and was threatening to set it on fire.